 - Generate and review AR aging for non-standard terms; calculate current period Days Sales Outstanding (DSOs) to monitor aging performance

-- Identify significant account balances past due and document collection status as part of the ADA analysis
+- Identify significant account balances past due and document collection status as part of the Allowance for Doubtful Accounts (ADA) analysis

 Inventories are a key account for any business that sells physical merchandise.
 There’s tons of activity in inventory accounts, especially at the end of the month when sales teams are trying to hit monthly goals.